A. Togay Koralturk, Best-Selling PMP Author

 That is the whole picture.
 There is no required job title, and — contrary to a common myth — no requirement to hold a college degree.
 What PMI is checking is straightforward: have you actually led projects, and have you had formal training in how project management works?
 The sections below break down each piece so you can see exactly where you stand.

-PMI offers three routes to PMP eligibility, and you only need to satisfy one.
+PMI offers four routes to PMP eligibility, and you only need to satisfy one.
 They differ only in the trade-off between your education and the amount of experience required — more formal education means fewer months of experience.
 Every path requires the same 35 contact hours of project management education.

 | Your education | Experience leading projects | Contact hours |